Clastify logo

 Tropical rainforest conditions

 A tropical rainforest is a terrestrial biome with high rainfall, high temperature and high light intensity above the canopy throughout the year.
-At ground level, though, light can be very limited because the canopy intercepts it.
-So in rainforest, competition for light is often as important as water availability.
+At ground level, though, the canopy intercepts much of the light, so light can be very limited.
+In rainforest, competition for light can therefore matter as much as water availability.

 The kapok tree, Ceiba pentandra, is a named rainforest plant.
-It grows very tall, placing its leaves in bright light above much of the canopy.
+It grows very tall, lifting its leaves into bright light above much of the canopy.
 Buttress roots spread out from the base of the trunk and support the tree in shallow tropical soils.
-Smooth bark and leaf drip tips help water run off surfaces, which reduces growth of epiphytes and fungi on tissues where they would block light or damage the plant.
+Smooth bark and leaf drip tips help water run off surfaces, which reduces the growth of epiphytes and fungi on tissues where they would block light or damage the plant.

 The red-eyed tree frog, Agalychnis callidryas, is a named rainforest animal.
-It is arboreal, meaning it lives mainly in trees, and has adhesive toe pads for gripping wet leaves and branches.
+It is arboreal, meaning it lives mainly in trees, and it has adhesive toe pads for gripping wet leaves and branches.
 Its green body colour camouflages it among leaves.
 It is mostly active at night, when humidity is higher and water loss is lower.
-Eggs are laid on leaves above water, so the tadpoles can drop into pools after hatching.
+Eggs are laid on leaves above water, allowing the tadpoles to drop into pools after hatching.

-Notice how the same word “adaptation” covers very different problems.
+The word “adaptation” can refer to quite different problems.
 In hot deserts, many adaptations reduce water loss or heat stress.
 In tropical rainforest, many adaptations help organisms deal with intense competition, heavy rainfall, wet surfaces, climbing and low light below the canopy.

 Image